sensu/sensu-docs/content/sensu-go/6.4/operations/monitor-sensu/monitor-sensu-with-sensu.md

 }
 {{< /code >}}

-To monitor PostgreSQL's health from Sensu's perspective, use a check like this example:
+To monitor PostgreSQL's health from Sensu's perspective, use a check like this example, which uses the `check-http.rb` plugin from the [Sensu Plugins HTTP][5] dynamic runtime asset:

 {{< language-toggle >}}